igormagun/100Percenter/README.md

 Thanks to Twitter for the "Hundred Points Symbol" emoji from their Twemoji collection, which I used for the app icon.
 It is licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/

 Thanks to Skygear for their excellent MakeAppIcon tool, which made creating the icon much, much easier - I just put a single PNG into their tool, and it gave me everything I needed

+Thanks to Icons8 for their iOS 11 Glyphs pack, which I used for the tab bar icons in this app.

 ## License
 Copyright 2018 Igor Magun